pbashyal-nmdp/service-gfe-submission/docs/docker.rst

 Building Docker Image Locally
 -----------------------------
-.. note:: Only do this if you're making changes to the service and are trying to do some debugging locally.
+Only build the docker image locally if you're making changes to the service and are trying to do some debugging.

 .. code-block:: shell